Article

 Events & Campaigns

-Global Standard project - ontology launch
+Global Standard Project - Schema Launch

 What is the Global Standard project?

-How was the ontology created?
+How was the schema created?

-The foundation for the ontology was developed from a diverse array of existing ontologies and categorisation schemas, including but not limited to the International Categorisation Collaborative (IC3) developed by Argos at Queensland Police Service Australia and INTERPOL DevOPS, the US Industry Standard, the NCMEC categorisation system, the Intelligrade system developed by the Internet Watch Foundation, and Project VIC.
+The foundation for the schema was developed from a diverse array of existing ontologies and categorisation schemas, including but not limited to the International Categorisation Collaborative (IC3) developed by Argos at Queensland Police Service Australia and INTERPOL DevOPS, the US Industry Standard, the NCMEC categorisation system, the Intelligrade system developed by the Internet Watch Foundation, and Project VIC.
 For the past 9 months, an international working group of experts from law enforcement agencies, the largest INHOPE hotlines, NGOs in the field, and technology partners have used the foundations of this body of work to develop the ontology.

-The ontology was developed to meet the needs of all stakeholder groups involved in the categorisation or implementation of CSEM/CSAM-based datasets for a diverse range of purposes.
+The schema was developed to meet the needs of all stakeholder groups involved in the categorisation or implementation of CSEM/CSAM-based datasets for a diverse range of purposes.
 This is made possible through a standardisation of the terminology relevant to determining the illegality of Child Exploitative content, whether the information is used for the minimum purpose of assessing illegality, to the more granular content-based and context-based use cases for machine learning and training.
-This ontology forms the basis of a system to aid in the determination of illegality of media for a given jurisdiction regardless of categorisation schema and legislation.
+This ontology forms the basis of a system to aid in the determination of the illegality of media for a given jurisdiction regardless of categorisation schema and legislation.

-- Realign Machine Learning efforts for automated CSAM detection
+• Realign Machine Learning efforts for automated CSAM detection

-- Normalize language and terminology to facilitate better compatibility between systems and hash sharing
+• Normalize language and terminology to facilitate better compatibility between systems and hash sharing

-- Improve collaboration between sectors
+• Improve collaboration between sectors

-- Reduce exposure on investigators
+• Reduce exposure on investigators

-- Improve victim identification capacity
+• Improve victim identification capacity

 '